Jyothi181/Logic-Gates-using-LTspice/README.md

 - Steps to draw schematics
 - Schematic of AND Gate
 - Schematic of OR Gate
+- Schematic of NAND Gate
+- Schematic of NOR Gate
 - Schematic of NOT Gate
 - Simulation Results
 - How to simulate